kartikra/dattasa/README.md

 |class|  Description  | Sample Code |
 |:--------|:-----------------|:---------|
 environment| Lets you source all the os environment variables|
 postgres_client| Lets you use psql and gpload utilities provided by [pivotal greenplum](https://gpdb.docs.pivotal.io/4350/common/client-docs-unix.html).
-Make connections to postgres / greenplum database using pyscopg2 or sqlalchemy.Use the connections to interact with database in interactive program or run queries from a sql file using the connection|
-mysql_client|Lets you use mysql and other methods provided by PyMySQL Package|
-file_processor|Create sftp connection using [paramiko](https://github.com/paramiko/paramiko.git) package.
-Other file manipulations like row_count, encryption, archive (File Class)|
-notification|Send email notifications|
+Make connections to postgres / greenplum database using pyscopg2 or sqlalchemy.Use the connections to interact with database in interactive program or run queries from a sql file using the connection|[sample postgres code](documentation/postgres_client.ipynb) greenplum_client (inherits postgres_client)| Lets you use psql and gpload utilities provided by [pivotal greenplum](https://gpdb.docs.pivotal.io/4350/common/client-docs-unix.html).
+Make connections to postgres / greenplum database using pyscopg2 or sqlalchemy.Use the connections to interact with database in interactive program or run queries from a sql file using the connection|[sample greenplum code](documentation/greenplum_client.ipynb) mysql_client|Lets you use mysql and other methods provided by PyMySQL Package|[sample mysql code](documentation/mysql_client.ipynb) file_processor|Create sftp connection using [paramiko](https://github.com/paramiko/paramiko.git) package.
+Other file manipulations like row_count, encryption, archive (File Class)|[see file processing example](documentation/file_processing.ipynb) notification|Send email notifications|
 mongo_client|Load data to mongodb using bulk load.
-Run java script queries|
-redis_client|Read data from a redis cache or load a redis cache|
+Run java script queries|[see mongo example](documentation/mongo_example.ipynb) redis_client|Read data from a redis cache or load a redis cache|
-kafka_system|Currently allows Publisher and Consumer to use kafka in batch mode|
-rabbitmq_system|Currently has Publisher to publish messages in rabbitmq|
+kafka_system|Currently allows Publisher and Consumer to use kafka in batch mode|[see kafka example](documentation/kafka_example.ipynb) rabbitmq_system|Currently has Publisher to publish messages in rabbitmq|
-mixpanel_client|Connect to mixpanel api and fetch data using jql or export raw events data. [mixpanel api documentation](https://mixpanel.com/help/reference/jql/api-reference)|
-salesforce_client|Create a connection to salesforce using [simple_salesforce](https://github.com/simple-salesforce/simple-salesforce) package|
-delighted_client|Get nps scores and survey responses from delighted.[api documentation](https://delighted.com/docs/api/)|
-wootric_client|Gets nps scores and survey responses from wootric.[api documentation](http://docs.wootric.com/api)|
-dag_controller|Functions needed to integrate this package within an airflow dag. [airflow documentation](https://airflow.apache.org/) and [github project](https://github.com/apache/incubator-airflow)|
+mixpanel_client|Connect to mixpanel api and fetch data using jql or export raw events data. [mixpanel api documentation](https://mixpanel.com/help/reference/jql/api-reference)|[see mixpnael section in api example](documentation/api_examples.ipynb) salesforce_client|Create a connection to salesforce using [simple_salesforce](https://github.com/simple-salesforce/simple-salesforce) package|[see salesforce section in api example](documentation/api_examples.ipynb) delighted_client|Get nps scores and survey responses from delighted.[api documentation](https://delighted.com/docs/api/)|[see delighted section in api example](documentation/api_examples.ipynb) wootric_client|Gets nps scores and survey responses from wootric.[api documentation](http://docs.wootric.com/api)|[see wootric section in api example](documentation/api_examples.ipynb) dag_controller|Functions needed to integrate this package within an airflow dag. [airflow documentation](https://airflow.apache.org/) and [github project](https://github.com/apache/incubator-airflow)|

 ### data_pipeline class